OmniWildcard/Omni-s_World/README.md

 - Dragonborn Voiceover Packs
 - Controller Support Mods

-> [!WARNING]
-> If you modify the lists anywhere except in those specified areas any support you can recieve will be limited and subject to my discretion.

 ## ⚠️ CRITICAL: DO NOT USE AUTOMATED SORTING (LOOT)<br>

 This modlist utilizes a **Manual High-Precision Load Order**.
 Due to the custom architectural fixes required for this compilation—specifically the Solitude cell-persistence fix which necessitates an ESM master at the D9 index—automated sorting tools are strictly incompatible.<br>